What Are Adaptogenic Herbs | Teelixir

 Adaptogenic herbs operate through three distinct mechanisms:

-- They facilitate non-specific HPA axis responses and anti-stress functions.
+- They may facilitate non-specific HPA axis responses and anti-stress functions.

-- They work to restore physiological imbalances.
+- They may work to restore physiological imbalances.

 Describing these potent herbal substances is a challenge because they possess truly extraordinary qualities and offer a multitude of unique and combined benefits that enhance our resilience."